forlilab/bottchscore/README.md

   -c               add a progressive counter to the list of results shown -v               verbose mode; print the full table of the terms used to
-                   estimate the score, as described in the paper -x X             specify the maximum memory that will be available for the automorphism/symmetry calculations; the default value is set to 3000000
+                   estimate the score, as described in the paper -x MaxMemory     specify the maximum memory that will be available for the automorphism/symmetry calculations; the default value is set to 3000000
 ```
 Require OpenBabel v.3.0 or newer.